Phillip Dutton

 Hometown: West Grove, Pa.
 Birthday: 9/13/1963 Sport/Disciplines: Eventing Olympic Years: 1996, 2000, 2004, 2008, 2012, 2016, 2020

-Dutton has competed in every Olympic Games since 1996, winning team gold with Australia in 1996 and 2000, and as a member of the U.S. team in 2008, 2012, 2016, and 2020.
+Phillip Dutton began riding horses on his family farm while growing up in Australia.
+He moved to the U.S. in 1991 to prepare for the Atlanta 1996 Olympic Games and continued representing his native country until 2006, when he became a U.S. citizen.
+Dutton has been a mainstay on U.S. teams ever since.
+Dutton has competed in nearly every Olympic Games in eventing since 1996, winning team gold with Australia in Atlanta 1996 and Sydney 2000, and represented the U.S. Eventing Team in 2008, 2012, 2016, and 2020.
 He won individual bronze with Mighty Nice at the 2016 Olympics in Rio de Janeiro.
 He has competed in seven FEI World Equestrian Games, representing the U.S. for the first time in 2006.
 He won team gold and individual silver at the 2007 Pan American Games with Truluck and team gold at the 2015 Pan American Games with Fernhill Fugitive.

 Dutton has been the top-finishing American at the Kentucky Three-Day Event several times, winning the USET Foundation Pinnacle Cup in 2017 with Mr. Medicott, 2015 with Fernhill Cubalawn, 2010 with Woodburn, and 2007 and 2008 with Connaught.
 In 2008, he was also the overall winner of the event.
+Dutton and Z were fourth at the 2022 Maryland 5 Star and fifth at the 2023 Land Rover Kentucky Three-Day Event presented by MARS Equestrian™ CCI5*-L.

 Dutton resides in Pennsylvania with his wife Evie, twin daughters, Mary and Olivia, and stepdaughter Lee Lee.